MarcelHacker/opensim-deadlift-techniques/README.md

 4. Transform the data, when needed with extractMarkers.py
 5. Scaling the generic model
 6. Inverse Kinematics
-7. Inverse Daynamics
+7. Inverse Dynamics
-8. Static optimisation
+8. Static Optimisation with Sum of Activations _SQUARED_

 # Current Problems